siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/nuget-source-config/usage.md

 ### Confirm NuGet URL

 The NuGet repository URL must be accessible through the version 2 of the NuGet REST API.
 This can be verified by placing the Nexus URL, identified above, in a browser.
 The response will look similar to the screenshot below.
 If the request requires authentication, then credentials should also be specified in the plug-ins source configuration.
-This quick test can be confirmed outside of IBM UrbanCode Deploy.
+This quick test can be confirmed outside of IBM DevOps Deploy.

 [![](media/capture.png)](media/capture.png)